paul0x7CF/Uni-dse-project/README.md

 - For teams `1XX` the supervisor is Kristof Böhmer (git handle @boehmek2).
 - For teams `2XX` the supervisor is Georg Simhandl (git handle @georgs74).

 Use these respective GitLab handles to specifically address a person in a Git issue.
 For this add the GitLab handle into the issue description.
-As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at)..
+As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at).

 # Which functions should not be used?